 Verdict: PARTIALLY TRUE (Depends on Quality)

 Cheap dyed film looks murky and distorts light.
 High-quality Ceramic film offers high optical clarity.
-From the inside looking out, a 20% XPEL tint is surprisingly clear.
-However, 5% (Limo) tint will absolutely reduce night visibility and should be used with caution.
+From the inside looking out, a legal-VLT ceramic tint on your side or rear glass is surprisingly clear at night.
+Illegal ultra-dark 5% (Limo) tint, however, absolutely reduces night visibility — another reason to stay within Alberta's legal limits.

 Myth 3: The "Dot Matrix" Bubbles are Bad Install